JJGO/UniverSeg/README.md

 ## Getting Started

 The universeg architecture is described in the [`model.py`](https://github.com/JJGO/UniverSeg/blob/main/universeg/model.py#L125) file.
 We provide pre-trained model weights a part of our [release](https://github.com/JJGO/UniverSeg/releases/tag/weights).

-To load the UniverSeg model pre-trained with a support size of 64 image-label pairs:
+To instantiate the UniverSeg model (and optionally use  pre-trained weights):

 ```python
 from universeg import universeg